-You will learn how that our concept of health is influenced by many factors – politics, past experiences, family relationships, interactions with health providers, communities we live in, access to health information, to name just a few.
+You will learn how our concept of health is influenced by many factors – politics, past experiences, family relationships, interactions with health providers, communities we live in, access to health information, to name just a few.
 Through the Health Communication interest area, you will also learn how to identify the relationships that multiple factors have on health, design messages to impact health knowledge and behaviors, improve health communication between individuals of different ages, ethnicities, genders, and other demographics, and understand the role that technology and personality characteristics play in health information.
 Furthermore, you will learn the skills to use this knowledge to improve health on a personal, relational, and community level.

 Future careers, post-grad opportunities